practicusai/docs/docs/technical-tutorial/extras/modeling/AutoML.md

     Applies one-hot encoding to specified columns in the DataFrame.
 If no columns are specified, one-hot encoding is applied to all categorical columns that have a number of unique categories less than or equal to the specified max_categories.
-It provides an option to either drop the first dummy column to avoid multicollinearity or keep all dummy columns.
+It provides an option to either drop the first dummy column to avoid multi collinearity or keep all dummy columns.

     :param text_col_list: List of column names to apply one-hot encoding.
 If None, applies to all suitable categorical columns.